 requestHighestValueLength

-Requests the highest possible MTU (ATT_MTU_MAX).
+Requests the highest possible MTU (517).

-The MTU will be automatically requested when the peripheral is reconnected when connected using AutoConnect.
+The highest MTU will be automatically requested when the peripheral is reconnected when connected using automaticallyRequestHighestValueLength option.

 Important

-It is known that some Android devices (i.e. Samsung Galaxy Tab A8) fail to negotiate LL MTU (packet size on the Link Layer) using Data Length Extension (DLE).
+It is known that some Android devices (i.e. Samsung Galaxy Tab A8) fail to negotiate L2CAP MTU (packet size on the Link Layer) using Data Length Extension (DLE).
 They mistakenly claim supporting only 27 bytes of TX, but then try to send up to 251 bytes, causing the connection to terminate.
 For such devices it is recommended not to request higher MTU or never sending more than 20 bytes in a single write operation.

 Throws